unjs/c12/README.md

 ## Watching Configuration

-you can use `watchConfig` instead of `loadConfig` to load config and watch for changes, add and removals in all expected configuration paths and auto reload with new config,
+you can use `watchConfig` instead of `loadConfig` to load config and watch for changes, add and removals in all expected configuration paths and auto reload with new config.

+### Lifecycle hooks

+- `onWatch`: This function is always called when a config is updated, added or removed before attempting to reload config.
+- `acceptHMR`: By implementing this function, you can compare old and new function and return `true` if a full reload is not needed.
+- `onUpdate`: This function is always called after new config is updated.
+If ``acceptHMR` returns true, it will be skipped.

 ```ts
 import { watchConfig } from "c12";